-Expressions 54 – 54b would be rare in American, and they might impress unfavorably, as superfluous in structure or even incorrect.
-The preference is for patterns without syntactic HAVE, as 54c.
-The matter is not in language styles.
+Questions as mayn’t you have done or mustn’t you have done would be rare in American, and they might impress unfavorably, as superfluous or even incorrect.
+The preference is for patterns without syntactic HAVE, and we can try to explain this with human logic.

 54. *MAYN’T you HAVE worked a lot?